RaresDrg/MoneyGuard/server/readme.md

 - `npm run start` &mdash; starts the server in production mode.
 - `npm run start:dev` &mdash; starts the server in development mode.
 - `npm run lint` &mdash; runs code verification with ESLint.
-- `npm run type-check` &mdash; checks the types in the code without generating any output files.
+- `npm run tscheck` &mdash; checks the types in the code without generating any output files.
 - `npm run create-env` &mdash; creates the .env file and inserts placeholders for the required environment variables

 ### Important: